RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-22_Reddit_pull.md

 https://old.reddit.com/r/TwoXChromosomes/comments/1nnr3sn/the_attack_on_tylenol_is_another_attack_on_women/nfn6fs3/

-Reddit machine messages to satire-wasy RFK Jr and mockery-wash the Trump White House situation.
+Reddit machine messages to satire-wash satire-rinse RFK Jr and mockery-wash the Trump White House situation.
+Can't be nonfiction serious.
 To wash away any grasp of Russian Putin win of information warfare against Reddit society. https://www.cnbc.com/2018/04/11/reddit-bans-accounts-linked-to-russia-internet-research-agency.html